 View and control the screen of another Mac on your network.
 See Share the screen of another Mac.

 Create powerful scripts, tools, and even apps.
 See the Script Editor User Guide.

 Get details about your Mac, check its warranty, and learn how to free up space.
 See the System Information User Guide.

-Access the complete UNIX operating system in macOS.
+Access the complete UNIX operating system in macOS via the command line.
 See the Terminal User Guide.

 Customize VoiceOver, the screen reader built into macOS.
 See the VoiceOver User Guide.

-You can change the look of the menu bar, desktop picture, Dock, and built-in apps by choosing a light or dark appearance in System Preferences.
+You can change the look of the menu bar, desktop picture, Dock, and built-in apps by choosing a light or dark appearance in System Settings.

-During downtime, or if you reach the time limit set for apps in Screen Time preferences, app icons are dimmed and an hourglass icon is shown.
-See Schedule downtime in Screen Time.
+During downtime, or if you reach the time limit set for apps in Screen Time settings, app icons are dimmed and an hourglass icon is shown.
+See Manage downtime in Screen Time.